 Underlines the currently selected text.
 This underlining is not considered formatting in the conventional sense.
 The way it is executed depends on the settings found under Edit > Preferences > Font > Underline Method.

 If “Underline in a separate tier with category XXX” is selected the event in question is split and the entry is placed into an annotation in an associated tier.
-This complies with the recommended procedure for marking accents of the HIAT manual (Rehbein et al. 2004)
+This complies with the recommended procedure for marking accents of the HIAT manual (Rehbein et al. 2004).

 The settings “Underline in the same tier (using a diacritic)” on the other hand, insert suitable diacritics into the currently selected tier that form an underlining.